-If the sealed motor-compressor fails because of a manufacturing defect within five years from the date of original purchase, Warrantor will furnish without charge the required replacement compressor.
+If the sealed motor-compressor fails or if the outdoor coil should become defective, either or both events occurring because of a manufacturing defect within five years from the date of original purchase, Warrantor will furnish without charge the required replacement compressor and/or outdoor coil.
 Any local transportation, related service labor, diagnosis calls, refrigerant and related items are not included.

-This limited warranty does not cover failure of your Heat Pump if it is damaged while in your possession, failure attributable or caused by unreasonable use of the Heat Pump and/or failure to properly maintain the Heat Pump as set forth in the Use and Care manual.
+This limited warranty does not cover failure of your Heat Pump if it is damaged while in your possession, damage caused by unreasonable use of the Heat Pump and/or damage from failure to properly maintain the Heat Pump as set forth in the American Standard Use and Care manual (see Proper Maintenance section).

 This limited warranty applies to product installed on or after 10/1/2001 where product is manufactured after 1/1/2000.
-This limited warranty is not retroactive to any installations prior to 10/1/2001 or on product produced prior to 2000.
+This limited warranty is not retroactive to any installations prior to 10/ 1/2001 or on product produced prior to 2000.